SoongNoonien/plattenalbum/README.md

 Translation
 -----------

 This program is currently available in English, German, Dutch, Bulgarian, Turkish, Polish and French.
 If you speak one of these or even another language, you can easily translate it by using [poedit](https://poedit.net).
 Just import `po/de.wagnermartin.Plattenalbum.pot` from this repo into `poedit`.
-To test your translation, copy the new `.po` file into the `po` directory of your cloned mpdevil repo and proceed as described in the [Building](#building) section.
+To test your translation, copy the new `.po` file into the `po` directory of your cloned plattenalbum repo and proceed as described in the [Building](#building) section.
 To get your translation merged, just send me an e-mail or create a pull request.